You know, sometimes the simplest remedies can offer the most comfort, especially when dealing with complex conditions like relapsing polychondritis.

 Chamomile is known for its calming and anti-inflammatory properties.
 It contains flavonoids that can help reduce inflammation and promote relaxation.
 To prepare chamomile tea:

-• Steep dried chamomile flowers or a chamomile tea bag in hot water for 5-10 minutes.
+- Steep a teaspoon of dried chamomile flowers in hot water for 5-10 minutes.

 5. Rooibos Tea